 • Bring a wildflower guide.
 It’s fun to figure out the difference between a crimson columbine and scarlet gilia.
 For the Sierra, perhaps add a trail guide like California Hiking (published by Avalon Travel).

-• Carry a hand lens (10x magnification is good) to examine colors, patterns, and tiny features.
+• Carry a hand lens (10x magnification is good) to examine colours, patterns and tiny features.

 • Join an expert.
 High Sierra chapters of the California Native Plant Society offer guided walks and field trips, as do some colleges and local recreation departments.
 (Wiese leads flower hikes offered by Sorensen’s Resort, south of Lake Tahoe.)

-To help you experience this summer’s spectacular show,we asked Wiese for her favorite wildflower-filled Sierra Nevada hikes.
+To help you experience this summer’s spectacular show, we asked Wiese for her favourite wildflower-filled Sierra Nevada hikes.
 Some are along stretches of the famed Pacific Crest Trail (and outstanding even if you miss the wildflowers), while others are en route to Yosemite Valley, Mammoth Lakes, or Lake Tahoe.
 Here are her picks, listed from lower to higher elevations in the mountains.

 —Ann Marie Brown

-The turreted summit of 9,103-foot Castle Peak is a worthwhile destination for any crystal-clear day, when the panorama extends more than 100 miles north to Lassen Peak and west to the Diablo Range.
-But according to botanist Karen Wiese, the region’s diverse landscape—including “the lush meadow of Castle Valley, the dry slopes of Castle Peak, and the towering volcanic summit”—yields seriously awesome flowers by mid-July.
+The turreted summit of 9,103-foot Castle Peak is a worthwhile destination for any crystal-clear day, when the panorama extends more than 160km north to Lassen Peak and west to the Diablo Range.
+But according to botanist Karen Wiese, the region’s diverse landscape—including “the lush meadow of Castle Valley, the dry slopes of Castle Peak and the towering volcanic summit”—yields seriously awesome flowers by mid-July.

-The ascent is moderate to Castle Pass, but the final mile to the summit will test your stamina.
-Use the flowers as your excuse—stop to catch your breath to admire carpets of pink star onion, spreading phlox, and sulfur buckwheat.
-Wiese’s summit tip: “Look just below the summit on the north side and you may discover Sierra primrose and rock fringe (both colored a showy magenta pink).”
+The ascent is moderate to Castle Pass, but the final kilometre to the summit will test your stamina.
+Use the flowers as your excuse—stop to catch your breath to admire carpets of pink star onion, spreading phlox, and sulphur buckwheat.
+Wiese’s summit tip: “Look just below the summit on the north side and you may discover Sierra primrose and rock fringe (both coloured a showy magenta pink).”

-All told, the route is about 10 miles round trip.
-(There is a popular dirt road that cuts off almost four miles, but you’ll miss lots of flowers.)
+All told, the route is about 16km round trip.
+(There is a popular dirt road that cuts off almost 6.5km, but you’ll miss lots of flowers.)

 DIRECTIONS TO TRAILHEAD: Take the Castle Peak/Boreal Ridge exit off I-80 at Donner Summit.
 The Pacific Crest Trail begins on the south side of I-80; the dirt road shortcut begins on the north side, at the end of the frontage road.

-DIRECTIONS TO TRAILHEAD: From Placerville, take U.S. 50 east for 30 miles.
-At Kyburz, turn south on Silver Fork Road and drive 10 winding miles to the Caples Creek trailhead on the left, just before the Fitch Rantz Bridge.
+DIRECTIONS TO TRAILHEAD: From Placerville, take U.S. 50 east for48km.
+At Kyburz, turn south on Silver Fork Road and drive 16 winding km to the Caples Creek trailhead on the left, just before the Fitch Rantz Bridge.

 The parking lot at Carson Pass (elevation 8,574 feet) fills up fast on July weekends—and for good reason.
 Savvy wildflower watchers know this popular route offers classic High Sierra scenery at its best, with leashed dogs welcome and a trail that’s easy enough for children.
 That’s not to mention an absolutely breathtaking variety and abundance of alpine wildflowers.

 The path starts at the Carson Pass Information Station on U.S. 88.
-(The Pacific Crest Trail can be reached about a half-mile west at the Meiss Meadow trailhead.)
-You’ll hike through lodgepole pines for a brief stretch, but soon the trees give way to open slopes.
+(The Pacific Crest Trail can be reached about a half kilometre west at the Meiss Meadow trailhead.)
+You’ll hike through lodge pole pines for a brief stretch, but soon the trees give way to open slopes.
 Take time to ooh and aahh over the purple lupine and school-bus-yellow mule’s ears.
-Less than a mile from the trailhead, turquoise-colored Frog Lake shows up on your left, framed by the distinct profile of Elephant’s Back, an old lava dome.
+Less than a kilometre from the trailhead, turquoise-coloured Frog Lake shows up on your left, framed by the distinct profile of Elephant’s Back, an old lava dome.

-DIRECTIONS TO TRAILHEAD: From South Lake Tahoe, take State Highway 89 south for seven miles to Meyers, then turn left to continue on Highway 89 for 11 miles to Hope Valley.
-At the T-junction, turn right (west) onto State Highway 88 and drive nine miles to Carson Pass summit.
+DIRECTIONS TO TRAILHEAD: From South Lake Tahoe, take State Highway 89 south for 7km to Meyers, then turn left to continue on Highway 89 for 17km to Hope Valley.
+At the T-junction, turn right (west) onto State Highway 88 and drive 14km to Carson Pass summit.
 The trail begins by the log cabin information station on the highway’s south side (there is a day-use parking fee).

-DIRECTIONS TO TRAILHEAD: From Pinecrest, take State Highway 108 east for 35 miles.
-The St. Mary’s Pass trailhead for the Pacific Crest Trail is on the north side of the road, 0.8 mile before the top of Sonora Pass.
-(If you are coming from the east, take Highway 108 west for 32 miles from Bridgeport.
-The trailhead is 0.8 mile west of Sonora Pass.)
+DIRECTIONS TO TRAILHEAD: From Pinecrest, take State Highway 108 east for 56km.
+The St. Mary’s Pass trailhead for the Pacific Crest Trail is on the north side of the road, 1.2km before the top of Sonora Pass.
+(If you are coming from the east, take Highway 108 west for 51km from Bridgeport.
+The trailhead is 1.2km west of Sonora Pass.)

 Many hikers turn around after reaching the broad plateau about halfway up the mountain, where a five-foot-tall rock cairn marks a good spot to eat a sandwich and call it a day.
 But determined peak-baggers (and savvy wildflower seekers) keep on slogging to the tippy-top.
-You’d expect nothing could grow among this rocky scree, but instead, Mount Dana’s summit is festooned with bouquets of blue-lavender sky pilot, its blossoms brightening the gray talus.
+You’d expect nothing could grow among this rocky scree, but instead, Mount Dana’s summit is festooned with bouquets of blue-lavender sky pilot, its blossoms brightening the grey talus.
 And the view?
-It's a knockout, spanning more than 100 miles of Yosemite backcountry, the eastern desert, and Mono Lake, the remnant of a once-massive inland sea.
+It's a knockout, spanning more than 160km of Yosemite backcountry, the eastern desert and Mono Lake, the remnant of a once-massive inland sea.

-DIRECTIONS TO TRAILHEAD: The trail begins at Yosemite National Park’s Tioga Pass entrance station on State Highway 120 (12½ miles west of Lee Vining and 7 miles east of Tuolumne Meadows).
+DIRECTIONS TO TRAILHEAD: The trail begins at Yosemite National Park’s Tioga Pass entrance station on State Highway 120 (20km west of Lee Vining and 11km east of Tuolumne Meadows).
 Park in the Gaylor Lakes lot; the trailhead is on the north side of the road, across from the lot.

 “The first part of this hike follows the Parker Bench and enters a wonderland of aromatic sagebrush scrub,” notes Karen Wiese, a botanist and expert on Sierra Nevada plants.
 A scattering of wildflowers is tucked in among the blanket of spicy-smelling sagebrush and bitterbrush, but that’s just “phase one” of this mixed-terrain trail.
 Look over your shoulder as you ascend to catch big views of Mono Lake and the surrounding high desert.

-DIRECTIONS TO TRAILHEAD: From Lee Vining, drive five miles south on U.S. 395 to the north end of the June Lake Loop (State Highway 158).
-Turn right and drive 1.3 miles, then turn right on the dirt road signed for Parker Lake.
-Continue 2.4 miles to the trailhead at the end of the dirt road.
+DIRECTIONS TO TRAILHEAD: From Lee Vining, drive 8km south on U.S. 395 to the north end of the June Lake Loop (State Highway 158).
+Turn right and drive 2km, then turn right on the dirt road signed for Parker Lake.
+Continue 3.8km to the trailhead at the end of the dirt road.

 According to botanist Karen Weise, it’s a great chance to look for plants that thrive at the Sierra’s highest elevations.
 “This trail hugs the upper threshold of the subalpine zone,” she explains.
-Look for limber pines and endangered whitebark pines—both species that grow only at the highest elevations.
-She recommends looking for various species (and colors) of heath in bloom, as well as gentian, elephant’s head, and crimson and Coville’s columbine.
+Look for limber pines and endangered white bark pines—both species that grow only at the highest elevations.
+She recommends looking for various species (and colours) of heath in bloom, as well as gentian, elephant’s head and crimson and Coville’s columbine.
 Peak bloom time is usually mid to late July.

 Wander as far as you wish amid this lake-filled wonderland.
-The trail stays remarkably level as it leads past Mack Lake and shallow Marsh Lake to Heart Lake in the first 1.5 miles.
+The trail stays remarkably level as it leads past Mack Lake and shallow Marsh Lake to Heart Lake in the first 2.4km.
 Continue to discover Box Lake and Long Lake, then turn around here for a seven-mile round trip.
-Those with more stamina can continue to Chickenfoot Lake (3 miles) or the Gem Lakes (3½ miles).
+Those with more stamina can continue to Chickenfoot Lake (4.8km or the Gem Lakes (5.6km).
 Many hikers consider the Gem Lakes to be the loveliest of the lot, but that’s a tough contest.

-DIRECTIONS TO TRAILHEAD: From U.S. 395 at Mammoth Lakes, drive south 15 miles to Tom’s Place.
-Turn right (west) on Rock Creek Road and drive 10.5 miles to its end at the Mosquito Flat parking lot.
+DIRECTIONS TO TRAILHEAD: From U.S. 395 at Mammoth Lakes, drive south 24km to Tom’s Place.
+Turn right (west) on Rock Creek Road and drive 16.8km to its end at the Mosquito Flat parking lot.

-DIRECTIONS TO TRAILHEAD: From Visalia, drive east on State Highway 198 33 miles to Mineral King Road (4 miles east of Three Rivers).
-Turn right on Mineral King Road and drive 25 very twisty miles through Sequoia National Park to the road’s end at the Eagle/Mosquito Lakes trailhead.
+DIRECTIONS TO TRAILHEAD: From Visalia, drive east on State Highway 198, 53km to Mineral King Road (6.4km east of Three Rivers).
+Turn right on Mineral King Road and drive 40 very twisty kilometres through Sequoia National Park to the road’s end at the Eagle/Mosquito Lakes trailhead.